Ammu-yuu/Ammu-yuu/README.md

 # 💫 About Me:
-👋 Hi, I'm Ammu, a passionate Full Stack Developer with an MSc in Cybersecurity & Forensic Information Technology.<br>💻 I enjoy building secure, user-focused web applications using React, Next.js, TypeScript, and Node.js.<br>🔐 I’m also interested in cybersecurity principles and love exploring ways to integrate them into everyday development.<br>🚀 Currently working on a task management app built with Electron + React.
+👋 Hi, I'm Ammu, a passionate Full Stack Developer with an MSc in Cybersecurity & Forensic Information Technology.<br>💻 I enjoy building secure, user-focused web applications using React, Next.js, TypeScript, and Node.js.<br>🔐 I’m also interested in cybersecurity principles and love exploring ways to integrate them into everyday development.<br>🚀 Currently working on a task management app built with Tauri + React.

 ## 🌐 Socials: